microsoft/genaiscript/packages/whitepaper/gptools-overview.gpspec.md

     -   By separating the gptool from the gpspec, we allow non-developers to use gptools without having to understand the details of how they work.
     -   At the same time, because a gptool contains a natural language prompt, it is easy for a non-developer to understand what the gptool does, and to modify it to suit their needs.

-## gpspec: Natural language to invoke a gptool
+## gpspec: Natural Language to Invoke a gptool

 Just as a chat enables a user to interact with an AI model, a gpspec is a natural language markdown document that defines a context in which to invoke a gptool.